-Beville's record in 12 seasons at Cortland is an impressive 201-43 (.824).
+Beville's record in 15 seasons at Cortland (including an abbreviated season in 2020) is an impressive 229-53 (.812).
 He guided the Red Dragons to undefeated regular-season records in both 2012 (21-1 overall) and 2013 (19-1 overall), as well as a 19-2 overall record during Cortland's 2009 national championship season.
 He was selected as the 2009 United States Intercollegiate Lacrosse Association (USILA) Division III National Coach of the Year after his team won four NCAA tournament games, capped by a 9-7 victory over Gettysburg in the national title game in Foxborough, Mass.

 Beville led Cortland to the national finals in his first two seasons in 2007 and 2008.
 The 2007 squad, which finished 15-6, earned an NCAA at-large berth and won three NCAA road games before losing to Salisbury in the finals in Baltimore.
 The 2008 team finished 18-2 and won three NCAA games at home.
 The Red Dragons lost to Salisbury in the finals in Foxborough.